 Address: 30100 Venice, Metropolitan City of Venice, Italy

 Piazza San Marco, or St. Mark’s Square, is one of the best gathering points in Venice and a must-visit destination for any traveler.
-Located at the heart of Venice, this beautiful plaza is the city’s main square and is surrounded by some of Venice’s most gorgeous architecture, including Basilica di San Marco, Doge’s Palace, and Campanile di San Marco.
+Located at the heart of Venice, this beautiful plaza is the city’s main square.
+It is surrounded by some of Venice’s most gorgeous architecture, including Basilica di San Marco, Doge’s Palace, and Campanile di San Marco.

-If you’re looking for a quiet place to relax and soak up the sun or want to take in the amazing views of Venice from above, St. Mark’s Square is the perfect spot.
+If you’re looking for a quiet place to relax and soak up the sun or want to take in the fantastic views of Venice from above, St. Mark’s Square is the perfect spot.

-With plenty of benches, shaded areas, and other amenities, this plaza is a wonderful place to enjoy some downtime during your visit.
-And with so much history surrounding it (including St. Mark’s Basilica, one of the world’s most iconic cathedrals – I’ll mention it later) you’ll definitely want to set aside some time to explore this incredible site.
+With plenty of benches, shaded areas, and other amenities, this plaza is a beautiful place to enjoy some downtime during your visit.
+And with so much history surrounding it (including St. Mark’s Basilica, one of the world’s most iconic cathedrals – I’ll mention it later), you’ll want to set aside some time to explore this great site.

-Piazza San Marco is a conveniently located starting point for many of the top activities and attractions in Venice.
-It’s also a key point of interest on a lot of tours, trust me, join a walking tour of the city or hop on a street food tour and eat your way around Venice, and you will probably find yourself in St. Mark’s Plaza at some point along the way.
+Piazza San Marco is a convenient starting point for many of Venice’s top activities and attractions.
+It’s also a key point of interest on many tours.
+Trust me, join a walking tour of the city or hop on a street food tour and eat your way around Venice, and you will probably find yourself in St. Mark’s Plaza at some point along the way.

 3. San Giorgio Maggiore